Last updated on

 We’ve already covered a number of ads that feature properties themselves.
 But don’t stop with the traditional fare.
 Instead, experiment with unique imagery like these examples of organic real-estate posts that went viral:

 Step 3: Write attention-grabbing copy

 News feed ads don’t give you much room for creativity.
 Each element is strictly regulated, but that doesn’t mean you can’t stop your audience in their swipes:

 To attract buyers, think about what would catch the eye of your local community.

-As you know, when somebody is looking to buy real estate, they want to connect with real and above all trustworthy people.
+As you know, when somebody is looking to buy real estate, they want to connect with real and trustworthy people.
 That should be well expressed in your short ad.
 Titles such as “Looking for a Home?”
-“Where are the best schools?” or “Behind on Payments?” are all attention grabbers that lean on the most popular type of post on Facebook — questions — while at the same time attracting the kind of customer you’re looking for.
+“Where are the best schools?” or “Behind on Payments?” are all attention grabbers that lean on the most popular type of post on Facebook – questions – while at the same time attracting the kind of people you’re looking for.

 (2) Message: 90 characters.